Secondary1st is proud to fund vital research projects that seek a cure for secondary breast cancer.

-We awarded a third grant of a further £65,000 to fund the third year of a research project which had received similar levels of funding from us in 2019 and 2020.
-This project is led by Dr Seth Coffelt at the Beatson Institute for Cancer Research at Glasgow University.
-Dr Coffelt and his team are studying the relationship between cancer and the immune system.
-Among various healthy cells, immune cells have emerged as powerful instigators of metastasis formation but, at the same time, immune cells can also prevent cancer cells from spreading.
-The team are interested in the two roles of these cells and how they are involved in the metastatic process, with the ultimate goal of developing new immunotherapies that counteract cancer spread.
+We have already funded the three-year project led by Professor Seth Coffelt, Professor of Cancer Immunology, at Glasgow University.
+Professor Coffelt and his team have been studying the relationship between cancer and the immune system.
+Among various healthy cells, immune cells emerged as powerful instigators of metastasis formation but at the same time able to prevent cancer cells from spreading.
+The two roles of these cells and their involvement in the metastatic process could lead to the development of new immunotherapies to counteract the spread of cancer.

-In 2017 and 2018 we made grants of £75,000 each year to help fund a research team led by Dr Claire Wells at King’s College London.
-Dr Wells is a leading expert in how breast cancer cells migrate to other parts of the body, and is Reader in Cancer Cell Biology and Leader of the Cancer Cell Invasion and Metastasis Group at King’s.
-Her team investigated the ways in which breast cancer cells can dissociate from the primary tumour, invade the surrounding tissue and then metastasise to other vital organs, with particular reference to two molecules which work together with others in a group to make cancer cells move easily and become more invasive.
-Dr Wells’ work also aims to give a better understanding of which patients are more likely to be at risk of their cancer spreading.
+In 2017 and 2018 we made grants of £75,000 each year to help fund a research team led by Professor Claire Wells, Professor in Cancer Cell Biology, at King’s College London.
+Professor Wells is a leading expert in how breast cancer cells migrate to other parts of the body.
+Her team was investigating the ways in which breast cancer cells can dissociate from the primary tumour, invade the surrounding tissue and then metastasise to other vital organs, with particular reference to two molecules which work together with others in a group to make cancer cells move easily and become more invasive.
+Professor Wells’ work also aims to give a better understanding of which patients are more likely to be at risk of their cancer spreading.

 Subscribe